I have always been interested in figuring out the best ways to keep my face looking fresh and without any pimples.

-- Use both your hands to cover your face, and nose especially, with the wet cloth for 2 to 3 seconds.
+- Use both your hands to cover your face and nose, with the wet cloth for 2 to 3 seconds.
 Press firmly, the heat will help open your pores by widening them.

 - Repeat the previous 2 steps between 3 to 5 times depending on how oily your skin is.
 The oilier the skin, the more often you need to repeat.

 - Once you've done that, press part of the skin containing blackheads between your thumb and index finger to force the blackheads out.